 - Depending on your driving history, you could receive a habitual offender label.

-- You auto insurance company probably will increase your rates.
+- You auto insurance company will probably increase your rates.

-Your payment method and options depend on the court handling your ticket.
-Your ticket is with a Tribunal Court if it’s a state violation and a Municipal Court if it’s a city violation.
+Your payment method and options depend on the court handling your RI traffic ticket.
+Your ticket is with a Tribunal Court if it's a state violation and a Municipal Court if it's a city violation.

-Failure to pay your traffic ticket fine on time results in a default judgment and an order for:
+Failure to pay your RI traffic ticket fine on time results in a default judgment and an order for:

 - License suspension or revocation.

 Can't find your RI traffic ticket with the due by or hearing date?
 Head over to Lost RI Traffic Tickets.